 Comparison with Bayh-Dole

 Here’s the rub.
 If the policy were focused on inventions that are or may be patentable, then “prompt” has a much clearer meaning–before the right to file a patent application is barred.
 Bayh-Dole uses “reasonable time” for the reporting period of subject inventions by universities to the federal agency providing the funding.
-That’s a “reasonable time after it becomes known to contractor personnel responsible for the administration of patent matters.”
-The standard patent rights clause authorized by Bayh-Dole specifies “two months” (37 CFR 401.14(a)(c)(1)) for this reporting.
-The standard patent rights clause further requires universities to provide instruction to employees “on the importance of reporting inventions in sufficient time to permit the filing of patent applications prior to U.S. or foreign statutory bars” (37 CFR 401.14(a)(f)(2)).
+That’s a “reasonable time after it [a subject invention, an invention acquired by a contractor] becomes known to contractor personnel responsible for the administration of patent matters.”
+The standard patent rights clause authorized by Bayh-Dole specifies “two months” (37 CFR 401.14(c)(1)) for this reporting.
+The standard patent rights clause further requires universities to provide instruction to employees “on the importance of reporting inventions in sufficient time to permit the filing of patent applications prior to U.S. or foreign statutory bars” (37 CFR 401.14(f)(2)).
 Again, that’s pretty clear.
 The standard patent rights clause goes one step further, and requires universities to delegate certain obligations to potential employee-inventors.
 These folk are to be required to make a written agreement to protect the government’s interest that includes the obligation to “disclose promptly in writing…each subject invention…in order that the contractor can comply with the disclosure provisions….”
 Again, that’s pretty clear–disclose with sufficient time for the university to report the invention to the government and allow the government to file a patent application if the university decides not to.

 The contractor agrees to require, by written agreement, its employees, other than clerical and nontechnical employees, to disclose promptly in writing to personnel identified as responsible for the administration of patent matters and in a format suggested by the contractor each subject invention made under contract in order that the contractor can comply with the disclosure provisions of paragraph (c), above, and to execute all papers necessary to file patent applications on subject inventions and to establish the government’s rights in the subject inventions.